JiHaeChoi/jihaechoi/index.md

 ## News

 - **Sep 2025:** Presented at Graduate Student Workshop on Science of Science at TEMA Toyota Internal Research Meeting
-- **Jun 2025:** Attended Complex Systems Summer School at Santa Fe, NM
+- **Jun 2025:** Attended Complex Systems Summer School at Santa Fe Institute in Santa Fe, NM
 - **Aug 2024:** Gave a tutorial on "Ethics and Text" at SICSS-Chicago
 - **Jun 2024:** Presented "Leading the Evolution: Board Expertise and Diversity Dynamics" at NetSci 2024 in Québec City
 - **Nov 2020:** Presented research on COVID-19's impact on sales patterns at KASBS Academic Meeting